Community Partnerships Are About Stewardship, Not Visibility

 Visibility Is Not the Same as Leadership

-Community involvement is often measured by visibility.
+People often measure community involvement by visibility.
 But visibility without voice, influence, or accountability is not partnership.
-It’s extraction.
+It is extraction.

 True partnership means:

-When participation becomes conditional on silence or comfort, the partnership has already shifted away from stewardship.
+Once participation depends on silence or comfort, the partnership has already moved away from stewardship.

 Why Evolution Matters